Why do people love to sample Marlene Shaw?

 Blue Boy was never to have another hit like this again as he quickly disappeared from the scene.

-However in 2012, the single was in the news all over again as it was used by a UK singer/musician called Daley.
-Who sampled the song, was assisted by Jessie J, via the singing duties in November 2012.
+However, in 2012, the single was in the news all over again as it was used by a UK singer/musician called Daley.
+Who sampled the song was assisted by Jessie J, with the singing duties in November 2012.

 What does Marlena Shaw think of sampling her music and sampling in general?